StateFarm-STEM/pyinthesky/lesson4/README.md

 - [Breadboard](https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson5/screenshots/breadboard.png)
 - [Jumper Wires](https://github.com/StateFarm-STEM/pyinthesky/blob/lesson-3-continued/lesson4/screenshots/4635-02.jpg)

 #### Note: I had some issues using the GPS module from inside my garage.
+If you do not get data on your serial monitor.
 Here are some things you can try to get good results...<br>
 - try working near a window with the best view of the sky
 - try taking your laptop outside
 - if it works where you like to work, then great